BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/4-nVue-nVision/technology-overview.rst

 .. raw:: html

-A miniscope is a **miniaturized epifluorescence microscope** engineered to be compact and lightweight, allowing it to be mounted onto the head of a freely moving mouse with minimal discomfort or disruption of natural behavior.
 As with conventional fluorescence microscopes, the miniscope includes an **excitation light source**, (high-power LED).
 The divergent light emitted from the LED is first directed by a collector lens, which focuses and channels the beam into the optical system.
 This incident light is then passed through an **excitation filter**, which spectrally selects the appropriate wavelength required to excite the targeted fluorescent reporter.
-The refined excitation light is reflected downward by a **dichroic mirror**, which is specifically designed to **reflect excitation**
-**wavelengths** while transmitting longer-wavelength emitted fluorescence.
+The refined excitation light is reflected downward by a **dichroic mirror**, which is specifically designed to **reflect excitation wavelengths** while transmitting longer-wavelength emitted fluorescence.
 The directed excitation light then enters the brain through the objective lens, which in miniscopes is typically a **gradient-index (GRIN) lens**.
 This GRIN lens has a radially graded refractive index, allowing it to efficiently focus the excitation light into deep brain structures while maintaining compact form and **minimal optical aberration**.
 Upon excitation, fluorophores expressed in neurons or surrounding tissue emit photons corresponding to their characteristic emission spectra.
 These emitted photons travel back through the same GRIN lens and are transmitted through the dichroic mirror, which now functions as a **pass-through filter** for the emission wavelengths.
 The fluorescence signal is subsequently passed